The German Verb “Machen” with 18 Prefixes

 Wir haben ausgemacht, uns um 15 Uhr bei ihm zu treffen. → We agreed on meeting at his place at 3pm.

 The video below offers an in-depth look into these verb variations and will also help you improve your German pronunciation.
+(Note: the video covers 17 variants; this article expands on that with an 18th entry.)

-5) Falsch machen (to do something wrong)
+5) falsch machen (to do something wrong) — Level: B2 — Partizip II: falsch gemacht

 “Falsch machen” refers to making a mistake: